 Figure~\ref{fig:pred_ints} shows 95\% credible intervals for the mean shock wave velocity and 95\% prediction intervals for future shock wave velocity measurements.
 The latter are computed as quantiles of the posterior predictive distribution from~\eqref{post_pred_dist} as

 which differs from the credible interval given in~\eqref{credint_Us} by an extra $s^2$ in the variance term to account for measurement error.
 Two observations from these plots are readily apparent.
 First, the credible interval width decreases with the sample size, as expected from the previous discussion about the variance of the posterior predictive distribution decreasing as the number of measurements increases.
-This is evident comparing the credible intervals for the copper and argon datasets, which are barely visible and easy to see, respectively.
-Second, the prediction intervals tend to contain the shock wave velocity measurements, except for copper which has several points falling outside the prediction bands.
+This is evident in the figure since the credible intervals for copper are barely visible, whereas the credible intervals for argon are easy to see.
+Second, the prediction intervals tend to contain the shock wave velocity measurements, except for copper, which has several points falling outside the prediction bands.
 This is not surprising since only 95\% of future measurements are expected to be contained in the prediction intervals, and furthermore prediction intervals are designed to contain future measurements with some specified probability, not current measurements.
 Assessing prediction interval coverage on the data used to construct the posterior distribution is mainly meant as a heuristic to detect model fitting issues.